fa4401764-cpu/Rohmix_Technologies_tasks/README.md

 Data visualization (histograms, bar charts, line graphs, heatmaps)

 Tools:
- -Python
+   1-Python
- -Libraries [ Pandas,Matplotlib ,Seaborn]
+   2-Libraries [ Pandas,Matplotlib ,Seaborn]
- -Jupyter Notebook
+   3-Jupyter Notebook

  Outcome
 The project results in a clean and structured dataset along with visual and statistical insights that highlight key patterns and relationships within the data.